ItsDrike/dotfiles/guides/06_TPM_UNLOCKING.md

 entropy, likely making it a lot more secure than your original key, further improving your chances, if someone attempts a brute-force decryption of your drive.

+> [!NOTE]
+> I personally prefer to still use my own key which I have memorized, rather
+> than a randomly generated one, as I trust it to have sufficiently high
+> entropy and I do sometimes need to type it out manually when changing the
+> kernel parameters, so I like to be able to do that without having to search
+> for a recovery key somewhere.
+That said, if you store your recovery key
+> properly, it will very likely be the technically more secure option.

 To generate a recovery key, you can actually also just use `systemd-cryptenroll` (though you can also do it manually with `cryptsetup`):